Chapter Calendar

 Star City Compost officially opened their doors as Roanoke's only composting facility in January 2024.
 Star City Compost provides residential and commercial services for composting responsibly, so food scraps stay out of the landfill and instead become nutrient-rich soil.
 With their strong mission, values and community building rooted long before that, the vision of creating an ecological infrastructure for the local community has come to life in the greater Roanoke area.

-Come prepared to learn and ask questions, whether you're new to composting, a seasoned composter, or even new to the idea of composting, we are luck to have Star City Compost's wealth of knowledge with us.
+Come prepared to learn and ask questions, whether you're new to composting, a seasoned composter, or even new to the idea of composting.
+We are lucky to have Star City Compost's wealth of knowledge with us.

 We hope to see you there!